In Search of Global 21-cm Signal using Artificial Neural Network in light of ARCADE 2: Summary and Conclusions

-In future work, we intend to apply this concept and algorithm to more realistic data, like \texttt{EDGES}, \texttt{SARAS 3}, \texttt{REACH}.
-Experiments, like \texttt{DARE}, \texttt{DAPPER} (\cite{burns2019dark}), \texttt{FARSIDE} (\cite{burns2019farside}) being space-based could provide less contaminated data compared to Earth-based experiments.
-The contamination due to RFI and ionosphere can be neglected for these experiments, making this work ideal for testing.
-Furthermore, we wish to include energy injection terms linking directly to the first star's astrophysical properties, instrument response and contamination model to make the NN more robust.
+In future work, we intend to apply this concept and algorithm to more realistic data, like EDGES \cite{Bowman:2018yin}, SARAS 3 \cite{Singh:2021mxo}, and REACH \cite{deLeraAcedo:2022kiu}.
+Experiments like DARE \cite{Burns:2011wf, Burns:2017ndd}, DAPPER \cite{burns2019dark}, and FARSIDE \cite{burns2019farside} being space-based could provide less contaminated data compared to Earth-based experiments.
+The contamination due to RFI and ionosphere can be neglected for these experiments, thus making this work ideal for testing.
+Furthermore, we wish to train an ANN with datasets that include dynamical ionospheric distortion and direction dependency to make it more robust and independent of the true nature of the foreground.